Ice and Snow Protection Products

 Ice Screws

 The "Screw in, screw out" form of ice screw are the most versatile of screws, and represent a significant step forward from the drive-in style.
 They are good for use in glacial ice and should be carried for the purposes of crevasse rescue.
 They are less damaging to the snowpack, and therefore wide gauge versions are the best type to use in poor quality ice and in snow (such as that found- if you're lucky- in South Wales).
 The ease and speed with which they can be placed is very good, as they require no hammering, have many cutting teeth, polished sides, sharp threads and long handles.
 If things get really thin you can try a DMM Bulldog, but screws are the most important method of protection for waterfall ice climbing.
-We hold stock of several different models from DMM, Black Diamond, and Grivel.

 We also have a range of racking and storage devices for your screws.
 See the Black Diamond Ice Clipper and Black Diamond Ice Screw Up (we like these, they're better than the name suggests!), Petzl Charlet Ice Flutes and Simond Rack.
 The Grivel Candela is pretty handy too.